 The Nelson team has tried to ensure that the on-going operator burden of the system is as minimal as possible.
 To achieve this, we have front-loaded some of the operator complexity and it is important to read through this documentation to understand the operational trade-offs that have been made.

 To run Nelson, you will need access to a target datacenter.
 One can consider this logical datacenter - in practice - to be a failure domain.
 Every system should be redundant within the domain, but isolated from other datacenters.
 Typically, Nelson requires the datacenter to be setup with a few key services before it can be used effectively.
 Imagine the setup with the following components:

 Logically, Nelson sits outside one of its target datacenters.
-This could mean it lives at your office next to your Github, or it might actually reside in one of the target datacenters itself.
+This could mean it lives at your office next to your GitHub, or it might actually reside in one of the target datacenters itself.
 This is an operational choice that you would make, and provided Nelson has network line of sight to these key services, you can put it wherever you like.
-With that being said, it is recommended that your stage and runtime docker registries be different, as the performance characteristics of the runtime and staging registries are quite different.
+With that being said, it is recommended that your stage and runtime Docker registries be different, as the performance characteristics of the runtime and staging registries are quite different.
 Specifically, the runtime registry receives many requests to

-pull images whilst deploying containers to the cluster, whilst the staging registry largely has mass-writes from your build system.
+pull images whilst deploying containers to the cluster, while the staging registry largely has mass-writes from your build system.
 Keeping these separate ensures that either side of that interaction does not fail the other.

-Whatever you choose, the rest of this operators guide will assume that you have configured one or more logical datacenters.
-If you don’t want to setup a real datacenter, see the authors Github about how to setup a Raspberry PI cluster which can serve as your datacenter.
+Whatever you choose, the rest of this operator’s guide will assume that you have configured one or more logical datacenters.
+If you don’t want to setup a real datacenter, see the authors GitHub about how to setup a Raspberry PI cluster which can serve as your datacenter.